 Before users can access their encryption profile, the corresponding certificate must be available on the computer.
-The security officer distributes these certificates to the users.
+The Security Officer distributes these certificates to the users.
 Users then import the certificate to their own machines.
 If the certificates are available at the first logon, the entire process runs without any user interaction.

 conpal LAN Crypt has an option for importing certificates automatically, when the encryption profile is loaded for the first time.
-In this case, the security officer configures the system so that conpal LAN Crypt can find a certificate file during logon and starts importing the certificate automatically.
+In this case, the Security Officer configures the system so that conpal LAN Crypt can find a certificate file during logon and starts importing the certificate automatically.
 The user is prompted once to enter the PIN for the PKCS#12 key file.

-Note: The security officer is responsible for distributing the PIN required to import a certificate automatically to the users.
+Note: The (Master) Security Officer is responsible for distributing the PIN required to import a certificate automatically to the users.